1st Congress of the Communist Party (Bolsheviks) of Ukraine: Preceding events and preparation

-Another point of view, which reflected the centralizing tendencies of a part of the party workers of Yekaterinoslav region and Donbas, was advocated by Emanuel Kviring.
+Another point of view, which reflected the centralizing tendencies of a part of the party workers of the Yekaterinoslav region and Donbas, was advocated by Emanuel Kviring.
 He proposed a draft resolution that provided for the creation of an autonomous party in Ukraine with its own Central Committee and congresses but subordinated to the general Central Committee and congresses of the Russian Communist Party.

 In the roll-call vote, Skripnik's resolution, aimed at the creation of the CP(b)U, organizationally separated from the RKP(b), won the majority of votes.
-To prepare and convene a congress of Bolshevik organizations of Ukraine the Taganrog meeting elected the Organizational Bureau in the composition of Nikolay Skripnik (secretary), Andrei Bubnov, Yan Gamarnik, Vladimir Zatonsky, Stanisław Kosior, Isaak Kreisberg, Georgy Pyatakov.
+To prepare and convene a congress of Bolshevik organizations of Ukraine, the Taganrog meeting elected the Organizational Bureau in the composition of Nikolay Skripnik (secretary), Andrei Bubnov, Yan Gamarnik, Vladimir Zatonsky, Stanisław Kosior, Isaak Kreisberg, Georgy Pyatakov.

-The decision of the meeting caused great concern in Moscow and personally in V.I.
-Lenin, since the only factor that allowed to influence the situation in Ukraine, to keep it under control, were the party organizations of the Russian Communist Party (Bolsheviks).
-The weakening of this lever could lead to unforeseen consequences in the future, the loss of Ukraine as a constituent part of the RSFSR.
+The decision of the meeting caused great concern in Moscow and personally for V.I.
+Lenin, since the only factor that allowed him to influence the situation in Ukraine and keep it under control was the party organizations of the Russian Communist Party (Bolsheviks).
+The weakening of this lever could lead to unforeseen consequences in the future, including the loss of Ukraine as a constituent part of the RSFSR.
 In addition, the formation of a separate Communist Party of Ukraine objectively destroyed not only the tactical tasks, but also the strategic goals of the RCP(b).

 The situation in the party organizations of Ukraine required immediate intervention by the Central Committee of the RCP(b).
 Already at the end of April 1918, V.I.
 Lenin meets with members of the Organizational Bureau of Andrei Bubnov, Vladimir Zatonsky, Nikolay Skripnik, other party workers who most firmly defended the idea of the formation of a separate Communist Party of Ukraine, and a few days later, on May 3, 1918, under the leadership of Lenin, a meeting of the Central Committee of the RCP(b) was held, at which the question was again considered the issue on the attitude to the creation of the Communist Party (Bolsheviks) of Ukraine.